This FAQ explains how to use the Alma TXT export method (manual or automated job export via SFTP) to provide holdings data to BrowZine.

 Depending on your Alma configuration, filters may include:

-Set configuration should ensure that portfolios belonging to other campuses are excluded from the export.
+Proper set scoping ensures portfolios from other campuses are excluded from the export.

 8. How can we validate our TXT export before sending it to BrowZine?